DickerDackel/lfo/README.md

 probably a sine wave.
 Regardless of how often you travel along the circle, you always get consistent and reproducible values out of it.

-But LFOs come in many different shapes, 4 of which are implemented here:
+But LFOs come in many different shapes.
+Here are the ones implemented right now, but I'm open to suggestions to extend this list:

 * A sine wave (and a cosine wave that I don't count extra)
 * A triangular wave
 * A sawtooth wave
 * A square wave
+* A wave that always outputs 1
+* A wave that always outputs 0
 * The inverse of all these

 The lfo registers the start time of its instantiation.
 Its constructor